cadakris/mealprep/client/README.md

 x - style the cards
 x - Style user recipe page
-x - Fix background bleeding issue
+x - Fix background bleeding issue x - create profile page x - Need to be able to edit the recipe name and add category to the modal recipe x - Need to refactor so that there is only one save button

 STILL TO DO
-x/- create profile page
 x/- Duplicate Recipe...still won't do the rest of the functions
 - Style the actual recipe adding page
 - Fix when you have to move the index and it persists
-- Fix moving footer or take it out
 - Somehow create a search function?
-- Need to be able to edit the recipe name and category
-- Need to refactor so that there is only one save button
 - I want to create a generic homepage where ppl can see all the recipes but then need to log in if they are not a user
 - Create error messages for entering in the application
+- fix the password seeing on form
+- Be able to edit category